feedfm/Javascript-SDK/README.md

 This library will work with the default demo credentials built into it, but you will need to get a set of production credentials from your contact at Feed.fm.

+For bug reporting or questions, please send an email to support@feed.fm.

 ## Installation

 ### Via npm